Tilea Campaign, Part 45

 “Good maestro, it is plain to me you know the answer to these questions.
 What I fail to understand is why you have made it a guessing game.”

 “I too found myself faced with a mystery recently,” answered the maestro.
 “Concerning why I was not part of the discussions considering the uomini ratto threat.
 Every indication had previously been given that my advice would be crucial – that I should be ready to advise in any way I could and at any moment.
 And yet, all was arranged without me – plans laid, preparations made.
-I was only called upon as the army marched forth, as if I was nothing more than an afterthought.
+I was only called upon as the army marched forth, as if I was nothing more than an afterthought, and barely had time to arrange for the brutes and the strongmen.
 Or was it that I am no longer trusted, your holiness?”

 Bernado realised he should have known that the maestro would suspect something.
 The uomini ratto had demanded da Leoni be surrendered to them, as part payment to spare the city from the terror weapon.
 Believing that such knowledge would distract the maestro, clouding his thoughts and so diminishing his genius, he had thus ordered the demands be kept secret from him.
 Not only might the maestro fear what the ratmen would do should they lay their hands upon him, but he might also have become afraid of his fellow Remans, thinking that they might choose to sacrifice him for the city’s sake.